eliascreates/interstellar_insight/README.md

 <img width="457" src="screenshots/project_structure.png"></a>

-## Features

-- Browse and explore characters from Final Space.
-- View character details, including their status, species, abilities, and more.
-- Discover episodes of the series.
-- Explore memorable locations featured in the show.
-- Access iconic quotes from Final Space.
-- Beautiful animations.
-- Dark and Light Theme

 ## Getting Started

 Follow these instructions to get the app up and running on your local machine.